 Surrounded by breathtaking pristine wilderness, Elliot Lake is home to many exciting adventures.
 It has one of the top ATV trail systems in Ontario, with over 300 km of trails within just 30 km of the city.
 It is home to a alpine ski hill, cross country ski trails, snowmobiling, a championship 18-hole golf course and is located at the heart of the Deer Trail Touring Route.There are many inland lakes for fishing, and some incredible paddling routes.
 Mississagi Provincial Park is also nearby.
 This Park is known for it's amazing hiking trails: Helenbar Lookout Trail in particular offers breathtaking views of the landscape.

 Learn more: www.tourismelliotlake.com

 The waterfront community of Spanish is home to amazing boating opportunities for power-boaters, yachtsmen and sailors on Lake Huron, as it is situated on Lake Huron, amidst the Whalesback and North Channel.
 It is close the Benjamin Islands and the surrounding islands are popular anchoring spots for island-hoppers.
 There are two waterfront marinas to dock at: the Spanish Municipal Marina and Almenara en el Rio Marina.
-The town also hosts an annual outdoor concert every year in August: www.rocknroar.ca Besides it's boating and hiking opportunities, Spanish also has amazing fishing opportunities with full service lodges, resorts, housekeeping cottages and camgrounds that are easily accessible by car.
+Besides boating and hiking, the town of Spanish also has amazing fishing opportunities with full service lodges, resorts, housekeeping cottages and camgrounds that are easily accessible by car.